mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 This utility shows the replication slaves for a master.
 It prints a graph of the master and its slaves labeling each with the host name and port number.

-You can choose to explore the slaves for each client with the :option:`--recurse` option.
-This permits the utility to connect to each slave found and attempt to find if it has any slaves.
+To explore the slaves for each client, use the :option:`--recurse` option.
+This causes the utility to connect to each slave found and attempt to determine whether it has any slaves.
 If slaves are found, the process continues until the slave is found in the list of servers serving as masters (a circular topology).
 The graph displays the topology with successive indents.
 A notation is made for circular topologies.

+If you use the :option:`--recurse` option, the utility attempts to connect to the slaves using the user name and password provided for the master.
+By default, if the connection attempt fails, the utility throws an error and stops.
+To change this behavior, use the :option:`--prompt` option, which permits the utility to prompt for the user name and password for each slave that fails to connect.
+You can also use the :option:`--num-retries=n` option to reattempt a failed connection 'n' times before the utility fails.

 An example graph for a typical topology with relay slaves is shown here::